 The Autel is a bigger drone, and it’s a bit milder.
 This does make it hold up in windy conditions far better.
 The two drones include brushless solid motors, which enable them to put more correctly and fly quicker.

 The two drones also include double GPS modules for exact tracking information and autonomous flight manners.
 Additionally, optical flow detectors on the two drones will let them be flown in regions where the GPS signal is weak.

 The Autel Evo is powered by 11.4v 4300 mAh lithium-polymer battery.
-This is a smart battery that provides the drone with a flight time of about thirty minutes.
-Additionally, it includes security features that prevent it from overheating and short-circuiting and self-discharges if it isn’t employed for a long time.
+This is an intelligent battery that provides the drone with a flight time of about thirty minutes.
+Additionally, it includes security features that prevent it from overheating and short-circuiting, and self-discharges if it isn’t employed for a long time.